-5.3 Approval of democracy

-How strong is the citizens' approval of democratic norms and procedures?

-Please base your assessment on public opinion survey data, addressing the following factors:

-- approval of the democratic system (often measured by agreement with the idea of democracy as the best form of government or the most preferred political system) - approval of democratic performance (often measured by how democracy functions in practice or the satisfaction with the working of democracy) - approval of democratic institutions (often measured by the level of trust in institutions such as parliaments, presidency, the legal system and police, the state bureaucracy, political parties, and the military)

-Note: As the approval of democratic performance and institutions cannot be assessed in authoritarian systems, you should choose the N/A-option for autocracies.
+5.3 Approval of democracy How strong is the citizens' approval of democratic norms and procedures?
+Please base your assessment on public opinion survey data, addressing the following factors: approval of the democratic system (often measured by agreement with the idea of democracy as the best form of government or the most preferred political system) approval of democratic performance (often measured by how democracy functions in practice or the satisfaction with the working of democracy) approval of democratic institutions (often measured by the level of trust in institutions such as parliaments, presidency, the legal system and police, the state bureaucracy, political parties, and the military) Note: As the approval of democratic performance and institutions cannot be assessed in authoritarian systems, you should choose the N/A-option for autocracies.
+Approval of democratic norms and procedures is very high.
+Approval of democratic norms and procedures is fairly high.
+Approval of democratic norms and procedures is fairly low.
+Approval of democratic norms and procedures is very low.
+No survey data available.

-5.4 Social capital
+Social 5.4 capital